appsmode/oso-docker-polyglot/README.md

 ## Building the base Image (without Oso)
 `docker build -t appsmode/oso-docker-polyglot-base -f oso-docker-polyglot-base.dockerfile .`

-This image is also on Dockerhub, so you can reference or pull it `docker pull appsmode/oso-docker-polyglot-base`
+This image is also on Docker Hub, so you can reference or pull it `docker pull appsmode/oso-docker-polyglot-base`

 ## Building a derived image with Oso based on the main branch